 This page shows our flip-flops (bistable, monostable and astable kits) using both the 555 integrated circuit and the transistor.

-This page has a range of electronic components for sale including:- batteries, wire, solder, switches, resistors, capacitors, diodes, transistors, integrated circuits, light emitting diodes (leds), bulbs, relays, motors, thermistors, light dependant resistors (LDR), battery holders, battery clips, crocodile clips, stripboard, breadboard, project boxes, transformers and potentiometers.
+This page has a range of electronic components for sale including:- wire, solder, switches, resistors, capacitors, diodes, transistors, integrated circuits, light emitting diodes (leds), bulbs, relays, motors, thermistors, light dependant resistors (LDR), battery holders, battery clips, crocodile clips, stripboard, breadboard, project boxes, transformers and potentiometers.
 This page carries special offers from time to time (when available), and our new goody bags.

 This page contains a range of value for money electronics hand tools including pliers, screwdrivers, wire cutters, wire strippers, soldering iron, tool sets and special offers (when available).